Modern Slavery Act

 As a provider of insurance and reinsurance, our supply chains are not ones which would normally be associated with slavery or forced labour.

-- Updating supplier contracts to include a Modern Slavery Act clause
+Where applicable we include a Modern Slavery Act clause in our supplier contracts.

 Neon Underwriting Limited is a Managing Agent at Lloyd’s and part of the Neon group with operations in Europe and Bermuda, providing insurance and reinsurance worldwide.
 Neon is a medium sized business that employs approximately 200 people.

-The other UK companies that are wholly owned in common within the Neon group are Neon Management Services Limited, Neon Service Company (U.K.) Limited, Neon Holdings (U.K.) Limited, Neon Capital Limited, Lavenham Underwriting limited and Sampford Underwriting Limited.
+The other relevant UK companies that are wholly owned in common within the Neon group are Neon Management Services Limited, Neon Service Company (U.K.) Limited, Neon Holdings (U.K.) Limited, Neon Capital Limited, Lavenham Underwriting Limited and Sampford Underwriting Limited.

 GAI Indemnity Ltd is a corporate capital provider to Lloyd’s Syndicate 2468 and is held under common ownership with the Neon group.
 This statement applies to the Neon group and GAI Indemnity Ltd.